A little corner of Italy in Wales

 Experience ancient mines at Minera

 Although there is evidence of prehistoric lead mining at Minera Quarry as far back as the 13th century, it really became an epicentre of production 600 years later.
-Closed in 1914, these days it's the starting point for trails through the woods and along the rivers, preserved to allow everyone to take in its industrious history.
+Closed in 1914, these days Minera Lead Mines is the starting point for trails through the woods and along the rivers, preserved to allow everyone to take in its industrious history.

 Views from a Princely castle